 Fundamentalism, contrary to appearances, is actually a weak and brittle form of faith.

-Kurt Manwaring: Mormons have a unique relationship with the Reformation.
+Mormons have a unique relationship with the Reformation.
 On one hand, the Reformation laid the groundwork for the environment of the Second Great Awakening in which Joseph Smith flourished.
 On the other hand, Mormons consider “reformation” inadequate and believe in the need for a “restoration.”
 The latter point can lead many Mormons to gloss over the entirety of the Reformation period.
-Could you comment on how Mormons could benefit from learning more about the Reformation?
+How could Mormons benefit from learning more about the Reformation?

 Peter Marshall: That’s a tricky question for me to answer.
 I’ve been to Utah a couple of times now (surely one of the most beautiful places on earth!), but still feel that there is a huge amount I have to learn about the Mormon faith, and its own understanding of its place in history and the wider family of Christian churches.